Jean Cavaillès: World War II

 After the outbreak of World War II, he was mobilized in 1939 as an infantry lieutenant with the 43rd Regiment and was later attached to the Staff of the 4th Colonial Division.
 He was honoured for bravery twice and was captured on 11 June 1940.
 At the end of July 1940 he escaped from Belgium and fled to Clermont-Ferrand, where the university of Strasbourg was re-organized.

 At the end of December 1940, he met Emmanuel d'Astier de la Vigerie with whom he created a small group of resistance fighters, known as "the Last Column".
 To reach a broader audience, they created a newspaper which was to become Libération.
 It served as the mouthpiece of both Libération-Sud and Libération-Nord.
 Cavaillès took an active part in editing the paper.
 The first edition appeared in July 1941.

 In 1941, he was appointed professor at the Sorbonne and left Clermont-Ferrand for Paris, where he helped form the Libération-Nord resistance group, becoming part of its management committee.

 In April 1942, at the instigation of Christian Pineau, the central Office of Information and Action (BCRA) of London charged him with the task of forming an intelligence network in the Northern Zone, known as "Cohors".
 He was ordered by Christian Pineau to pass into the Southern Zone, and Cavaillès headed the network and formed similar groups in Belgium and the north of France.

 In September 1942 he was arrested with Pineau in Narbonne by the French police.
 After a failed escape attempt to London, he was interned in Montpellier at the Saint-Paul d' Eyjeaux prison camp from where he escaped at the end of December 1942.
 The book Cavaillès wrote in prison in Montpellier in 1942 was published posthumously in 1946, edited by the epistemologist Georges Canguilhem and the mathematician Charles Ehresmann under the title Sur la logique et la theorie de la science.

 Denounced as a public enemy by the Vichy regime and sought by the police, he fled clandestinely to London in February 1943.
 There he met General Charles de Gaulle on several occasions.

 Back in France on 15 April he resigned from the management Committee of the Libération movement in order to dedicate himself entirely to direct action.
 He was in charge of the sabotage of the stores of the Kriegsmarine in Brittany and German radio installations on the coast.

-Betrayed by one of his liaison officers, he was arrested on 28 August 1943 in Paris with his sister and her brother-in-law.
+Betrayed by one of his liaison officers, he was arrested on 28 August 1943 in Paris with his sister and his brother-in-law.
 Tortured, imprisoned in Fresnes then in Compiègne, he was transferred to the Citadel from Arras and was reported as being executed there on 17 February 1944.
 New research in 2015 revealed this date was incorrect and he was sentenced and executed on 4 April 1944.

-Buried at first in Arras under a wooden cross marked "unknown n°5", his body was exhumed in 1946 to be buried in the Crypt in the Sorbonne, in Paris.
+Buried at first in Arras under a wooden cross marked "unknown n°5", his body was exhumed in 1946 to be buried in the Crypt at the Sorbonne in Paris.